Some of my readers asked about the physics of the color reflection that was visible in my post on scarves (here).

 The OOTD presented here works with a monochromatic color palette and creates interest with different structure, pattern and the contrast of mat and shine.
 A pop of red gives the outfit a spring friendly vibe despite of the still winter landscape.

-What are your tricks to keep a monochromatic outfit interesting and out of boredom?
+What are your tricks to keep a monochromatic outfit interesting and out of boredom land?

-hy not signing up for the High Latitude Newsletter to keep informed on the newest fashion trends, style, Alaska life, and more.
+Why not signing up for the High Latitude Newsletter to keep informed on the newest fashion trends, style, Alaska life, and more?
+It’s free!

 Photos: G. Kramm